Germany vacation rentals

 Germany might just be the best place to orient yourself to central Europe's varied terrains: Its borders are flanked by vertiginous Alps, brilliant lakes, and dune-ribbed beaches.
 Off the northernmost tip, the Frisian Islands form a dreamy 24-mile long archipelago, with the island of Sylt shining as a popular choice for a ritzy getaway.
 Down south, the Romantic Road winds through Bavaria’s historic walled towns, Romanesque villages, and mountainous landscape.
 This rugged region is also synonymous with popular festivals like Oktoberfest.
 In the country’s interior, the scenery softens into idyllic valleys, plains dotted with farmhouses, and meditative forests.
 But it’s German cities like Berlin, Munich, and Frankfurt that offer a steady pulse of culture.
 The country still hums with activity throughout the winter season when the snow-capped mountains change from a hiker's paradise to a base for skiing.
 The famous Christmas markets that spring up across most towns and cities in Germany offer mulled wine, traditional sweets, and handmade crafts.

-When is the best time to stay in a vacation rental in Germany?
+The best time to stay in a vacation rental in Germany

 With the weather at its finest and festivals galore, summer is the perfect time to stay in one of Germany’s vacation rentals.
 Travelers take advantage of the long sunny days to hike and swim amid the glorious landscape and linger in the country’s iconic beer gardens.
 From December through early January, Germany transforms into a winter wonderland with famed Christmas markets lighting up nearly every city and village, set against a backdrop of pristine snow.
 This is also a great time to visit for winter sports enthusiasts — especially if skiing in Alp towns like Oberstdorf is on your bucket list.
 Although summer is considered peak travel season, fall and winter are also popular times to visit.
 For smaller crowds, visit during spring and autumn, when you’ll find festivals and wine harvest taking place in smaller towns and villages.